jlouis/turtle/README.md

 The response contains the `NTime` which is the time it took to process the RPC for the underlying system.

-To run an RPC call asynchronously, you fist execute the `rpc/5` call:
+To run an RPC call asynchronously, you first execute the `rpc/5` call:

     {ok, FToken, Time} =
       turtle:rpc(my_publisher, Exch, RKey, CType, Payload),